Second Unitarian Church: Description and history

 The Temple Sinai building is located on the north side of Charles Street, a side street just south of Beacon Street on the west side of Coolidge Corner.
 The building's lot originally fronted on Beacon Street, but has been subdivided.
 The building is a two-story brick structure, with a front-facing gable roof, Greek temple portico, and tower with octagonal cupola.
 The building corners have brick quoining, and it has round-arch windows capped by limestone keystones.

 The building was erected in 1916 by the Second Unitarian Church, a congregation established in 1896 that had been meeting at a shared chapel in the Longwood area.
-The building was designed by Boston architect Edwin J. Lewis, and is based on the Christ Church in Alexandria, Virginia.
+The building was designed by Boston architect Edwin J. Lewis Jr., and is based on the Christ Church in Alexandria, Virginia.
 In 1944 the building was purchased by Temple Sinai, a Reform Jewish congregation established in 1939.
 That congregation was the first new Reform congregation to be founded in the Greater Boston area in 84 years, and is credited with introducing a number of changes to the worship and governance practices of Reform congregations, including equal seating for all congregants, and the right of women to vote in its organization.